-It is important that commercial operators familiarise themselves with the revised Program and the consequences of breaching the rules and regulations.
+It is important that commercial operators familiarise themselves with the updated Program for 2020-21.

-AFMA’s compliance program is a pivotal part of Commonwealth fisheries management and to ensure AFMA’s compliance efforts are targeted in the right areas an intelligence driven risk based approach will be applied under the 2019-20 program.
-The program aims to make things easy for those who want to comply and target those who do not.
+To ensure AFMA’s compliance efforts are targeted in the right areas an intelligence driven risk based approach will be applied under the 2020-21 Program.
+The Program aims to make things easy for those who want to comply and target those who do not.